FistOfTheNorthStar/RailsArduino/README.md

 ## Get started with Arduino
 I have included the HTU21D libraries, so you don't need to do anything else than connect the HTU21D to the correct pins.
 Since I have a Mega it was trivial SDA and SCL to their own ports, plus connect GDN with 5V, then upload the code and you are ready to go.
+You can add a relay circuit (you can find those on ebay) to D10 if you wish.
+It will trigger for 10min at a time if humidity exceeds EHR 75%.

 ## Get started Rails
 Install bundler if you haven't already.